Course Title: Advanced Fashion Design Studio 2

 - Resolve complex decisions related to the technical, creative and cultural aspects of fashion design

 - Apply knowledge of the global context of the fashion system and analyse how this impacts on your own practice.

 In this course you will develop the following program learning outcomes:

 - Research and creatively solve problems, demonstrating innovation in fashion design, independent expert judgement and ethical responsibility relating to your professional practice in the broader system of fashion

 - Provide design leadership to effectively plan and manage the implementation of new directions and strategies within the global fashion industry, as well as effectively collaborate with others.

-- Master a body of knowledge and specific technical and research skills to recognize and apply relevant design applications and tehnologies within the field of fashion.
+- Master a body of knowledge and specific technical and research skills to recognise and apply relevant design applications and technologies within the field of fashion.

 Overview of Learning Activities